igorski/efflux-tracker/README.md

 Project outline
 ---------------

-All sources can be found in the _./src_-folder.
+All source code can be found in the _./src_-folder.

  * _./src/assets_ contains all CSS style declarations in .less format as well fonts
  * _./src/js_ contains all JavaScript sourcecode with _main.js_ being the application entry point
  * _./src/workers_ contains all JavaScript Workers (will be served as separate files when requested)
  * _./src/templates_ contains all HMTL snippets used by the application in Handlebars format
  * _./src/public_html_ contains the main HTML page that will link to the source output

+ * _./fixtures_ can be filled with separate JSON files containing Song data, these will be concatenated into a single file that can be requested via Ajax on the first application start to provide demo content (see FixturesLoader.js)

 The build scripts are defined in _./Gruntfile.js_ and includes snippets defined in the _./config_-folder.